dell/omnia/docs/source/InstallationGuides/BuildingClusters/NFS.rst

   - mountd

 * Omnia supports all NFS mount options.
 Without user input, the default mount options are nosuid,rw,sync,hard,intr.
-For a list of mount options, `click here <https://linux.die.net/man/5/nfs>`_.

 * The fields listed in ``nfs_client_params`` are: